salticus/salticus.github.io/blog/learning-to-program.md

 I use this one daily at work and for many personal projects.

-Found on all major linux systems.
+Found on all major Linux systems.
 (That includes [Raspbian](http://www.raspbian.org/) for the Raspberry Pi.)

 Can also install/run on windows.